“Makaukau?” (are you ready?) Tim yelled from the back of the canoe.

 I raised the paddle as Tim had taught us a few minutes earlier on the beach.
 The analytical side of me was reviewing the stroke in my head hoping that as the only female in the canoe that I could hold my own.

-Before we took off into the surf, Tim led us in an oli (chant) which essentially asks for wisdom and guidance as we go forth.
+Before we took off into the surf, Tim led us in an oli (chant) which essentially asks for wisdom and guidance as we go forth into the water.

 E hō mai